Perfect GUI

 const values = ['red', 'pink', 'yellow', 'blue'];

-const color = { value: 2 };
+const color = { value: 'yellow' };

-element.style.backgroundColor = values[color.value];
+element.style.backgroundColor = value;

 // The "label" property is only used to control what's displayed in the option list